6.0 Magic

 • To maintain the spell to another turn, the caster spends points of Will equal to the original spell cost.

 Ani the Archmage is lost in the dark when her ally’s torch is extinguished.
 On her turn, she uses the spellcasting action to cast a spell from the school of light.
 She chooses to cast a third tier Light spell which creates radiant light.
-She spends three points of Will to make a DC 4+ spellcasting check and spends an additional point of Will to make a stacked roll.
-Rolling 2d6 on the spellcasting check she gets a 1 and a 5 which is a success.
+She spends three points of Will to make a DC 4+ spellcasting check and rolls 3d6 on the spellcasting check she gets a 1, 4, and a 5 which is a success.

 The radiant light emanates out from her, illuminating three ghouls who had been hidden in the shadows.
 The ghouls have darkvision, so they are blinded by radiant light.
 Each one makes a 4+ Fortitude check against Ani’s spell.
 Two fail, one succeeds.
 The next turn Ani spends an additional three points of Will to maintain her light spell.